You’re Looking for EMDR But Have You Heard Of Brainspotting?

 Brainspotting Can Be Done Online

 Another amazing thing about brainspotting is that you can work with your therapist virtually.
 You don’t have to leave your house to heal.
 Brainspotting is very effective online!
-Online brainspotting therapy in North Carolina and online brainspotting therapy in South Carolina are just as effective as in-person sessions.
+Online brainspotting therapy in North Carolina, South Carolina, Illinois, or Tennessee are just as effective as in-person sessions.

 All you need is your computer and a cozy and quiet place at home.
 This makes therapy accessible for busy moms in Charlotte, Greenville, Fayetteville, and even small towns where local therapy options are limited.